 The problem with the Intune API and Microsoft Graph is, that we can’t authenticate as an application as this is not supported at the time of writing.
+(UPDATE 22 July 2019: Intune PowerShell SDK – works with Azure Automation now and supports app-only auth read operations!)
 See section here Intune Device Management permissions > Application permissions: None.

 We need to authenticate as an user (service account).
 This requires additional credentials and a secure storage of them to automate.
 Microsoft has a good guide how to set up an Azure application to support this scenario: How to use Azure AD to access the Intune APIs in Microsoft Graph.
 One aspect is that the Microsoft How-To guide will end up in a scenario which still prompts for credentials with a input form.
 This is because of the usage of:

 For Azure Automation we need to change this behavior a bit to support credentials within our code: